 Conn shook his head, still a bit amazed.
 After several days as Abren's partner, the scarlet Demi's eerie combination of Palman emotions and mannerisms with her AI's thought processes had left him almost shaken.
 To clear his head, he glanced at his chronograph.
 Barring anything sudden happening, they were about an hour and a half from Gaila.
 That didn't leave a lot of time for him to act.

 There were three possible choices.
 The easy way, the safe way, was to do nothing, keep quiet, and accept his orders, but that was out.
-If he had been the kind of person who could just ignore injustice in front of him and accept corruption, he's have gone into politics or taken up one of the corps on their offer when he'd graduated.
+If he had been the kind of person who could just ignore injustice in front of him and accept corruption, he'd have gone into politics or taken up one of the corps on their offer when he'd graduated.
 Choice two was to begin his own investigation into Tyler's allegations.
 Unfortunately, the likelihood of ever bringing LIM or their military allies to court was just about nil, given their power.
 The politicians might stand for a private, in-house cleansing, but they would never tolerate a public scandal.
 That would destroy people's confidence in the public institutions, they would say.
 Better to let a few go unpunished than undermine the entire system.
 The logic was faulty, wrong conclusions based upon spurious premises, but it was nonetheless the reasoning dredged up every time an injustice within the system was raised.

 That left the third option.
 Conn wasn't sure precisely when it had opened itself up as a possibility, when he had been able to see it as a viable alternative, but he did know the moment he had chosen to accept it.
 The elevator was carrying him from the lower deck to the ship's bridge when he reached his decision.
 As the door slid open, his laser shot was already drawn.

 There was no hesitation in Conn's actions.
 Hesitation would mean disaster, second-guessing spell his end.
 He had made the choice, and he had to go forward with it.
-He zeroed his gun in, he red dot of the targeting laser pinpointing the back of the Twig Man robot's head as it sat at the communications board.
+He zeroed his gun in, the red dot of the targeting laser pinpointing the back of the Twig Man robot's head as it sat at the communications board.
 Slight pressure on the trigger unleashed the lethal blue-white beam, which reduced the robot's main processor to slag.
 The Twig Man's body crashed from its chair, the stump of its neck spitting sparks.
 Conn was already changing targets, aiming at the bridge's only other occupant, the Warren android who acted as pilot.

 The Warren was unarmed, but that didn't make it defenseless.
 Not only was it equipped with a powerful Flare Shot unit similar to Abren's, but it was also programmed with at least a basic knowledge of hand-to-hand combat, and probably more, being a military model.
 Conn put three shots into it, blasting sparking holes through its armor, sending the android staggering back into the control array.
 He then flung himself aside, barely in time to avoid the beam of the Flare Shot the Warren fired in desperation.